Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet

-Notice that the spinon dispersion in the original Z2Azz13 ansatz is gapless, with four Majorana cones locating on the $k_x\pm k_y$ diagonal lines (see Fig.\ref{fig:spinon}).
-The Majorana cones are protected by the combined $IT$ symmetry, where $I$ stands for inversion and $T$ the time reversal.
-When reducing to the SS lattice, the combined $IT$ symmetry is still preserved, hence the Majorana cones remains in the spinon spectrum.
+Actually, the above gapless $Z_2$ QSL (\ref{u}) can be deformed from the Z2Azz13 ansatz for the $J_1$-$J_2$ Heisenberg model on square lattice \cite{Sachdev_SL, wen_PSG, HuwenjunSL}.
+Removing part of the diagonal bonds from Z2Azz13 \cite{wen_PSG}, Performing a sequence of gauge transformations (see Fig.\ref{Z2} in App.\ref{app:Z2Azz13}), one obtains the QSL ansatz Eq.(\ref{u}) which is referenced as Z2Azz13SS in the present work.
+Similar to Z2Azz13, the spinon dispersion in Z2Azz13SS is still gapless, with four Majorana cones locating at $\left( \pi,\pi \right) + \left( \pm \tfrac{1}{2} \tfrac{\sqrt{\Delta_2^2+t_2^2}}{\Delta_1}, \pm \tfrac{1}{2} \tfrac{\sqrt{\Delta_2^2+t_2^2}}{\Delta_1} \right)$ on the $k_x\pm k_y$ diagonal lines shown in Fig.\ref{fig:spinon}.
+These Majorana cones are protected by the combined $IT$ symmetry, where $I$ stands for inversion and $T$ the time reversal.
+Hence the Majorana cones remains robust in the spinon spectrum even after Gutzwiller projection.

-Due to the spinon pairing, the IGG of the mean field Hamiltonian is $Z_2$.
-The $Z_2$ gauge field may be either deconfined or confined in the low energy physics.
-As discussed in the previous section, the confinement/deconfinement of $Z_2$ gauge field can be diagnosed from Gutzwiller projected wave functions by calculating the ground state degeneracy (GSD) on a torus.
-As shown in the folliwing Tab.~\ref{tab:SL_overlap} for the eigenvalues of the fidelity matrix, the four states under different boundary conditions are indeed orthogonal to each other, indicating the 4-fold topological degeneracy and the deconfinement of the $Z_2$ gauge field.

-While Gutzwiller projection (i.e. the effect of strong correlation) dramatically renormalize the energy spectrum, the conic structure of the spinons is should remain given that the $Z_2$ gauge field is deconfined.
-Therefore, we can conclude that the QSL is a gapless phase.